Rostave/controller-liberator/README.md

 - _**Please run the application using Python<=3.12**, as mediapipe not support Python 3.13 yet !_

 - _When installing Python lib vgamepad, a pop-up window will ask for installing the virtual gamepad driver.
-Please click install._
+Please allow the installation._

 ## Introduction